adtjha/Ludo/README.md

   - Steps ,
   - Piece, etc.
 - Creating a logic so that all the above can act together, and replicate a normal Ludo session.

-## Current Status
-I am trying to integrate Parcel Js, in order to make the project, much more proper according to today's industry standards.